 - pain that shifts to different parts of the abdomen

-If you experience any of the following symptoms along with chest pain, seek emergency medical attention as it may indicate a heart attack:
+If you experience any of the following symptoms along with chest pain, call 911 or go to the nearest emergency room, as it may indicate a heart attack:

 - shortness of breath